What Happens If You Fail an AP Exam? Two Things You Need to Know

 Take note that the word “qualified” does not pertain to being qualified for college admission.
 If your score is 5, it means that you are extremely well qualified to be placed at an advanced class or win a college credit.

-It’s also important for you to note that different colleges have different standards when placing a student at a higher level or giving them college credit.
+It’s also crucially important for you to note that different colleges have different standards for awarding credit or placement.

 If you think that an AP exam is always a written exam, think again.
 There are AP courses that do not end with a written AP exam.